MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex4_PIM_Teammate_Approval.md

 Up to this point, you have conducted two forms of PIM approval:

-- one by an administrator (Holly), who approved the activation and assignment of the Global Administrator role to Patti Fernandez.
+- One by an administrator (Holly), who approved the activation and assignment of the Global Administrator role to Patti Fernandez.
-- another by Alex Wilber, who self-approved the assignment of the Helpdesk administrator role to his user account.
+- Another by Alex Wilber, who self-approved the assignment of the Helpdesk administrator role to his user account.

 In this exercise, you will conduct a third form of PIM approval, which is having a non-admin user approve the assignment of a role to another user.